Use marketing to your advantage

 Which is why asking they would they like to try it is almost inviting the no response.

-Instead, supporting them to get gradually and gently used to a new food in a low-pressure environment and then set it up so tasting it is almost a natural progression often works really well.
+Instead, supporting them to get gradually and gently used to a new food in a low-pressure environment and then set it up so tasting it is almost a natural progression often works better.

 An example of this may be baking/making something they are excited about with them, but without the expectation to eat whatever is being made.
 At the end, they may just be a little more willing to have a taste.

-How marketing matters to fussy eaters may be more important both positively and negatively than we’ve considered.
-Let’s set out to make it work in our favour!
+Marketing may be more important both positively and negatively than you’ve considered.
+Let’s set out to make it work in your favour.

 Learn more about Judith here: https://theconfidenteater.com/about/